 Pack smart.
 Bring along items that are versatile and can be used in multiple ways.
 This will help you save space in your suitcase and avoid packing too many things.

 You don't need to bring everything with you when you travel.
 Choose only the essentials and leave the rest at home.
 This will make your trip much easier and less stressful.

 You're not going to Mars.
 Most essentials can be purchased at your destination.
 It gives you a reason to go shopping!

-It will also save you time and hassle packing and unpacking, and it will also save you money on baggage fees.
-You'll also be able to move around more easily and not have to worry about lugging a heavy suitcase around with you.
+It will also save you time and hassle packing and unpacking, saving you money on baggage fees.
+You'll also be able to move around more easily and not worry about lugging a heavy suitcase around.

-If you need to bring heavy items with you, wear your heaviest items on the plane.
+Wear your heaviest items on the plane if you need to bring heavy items.
 This will save you from having to pay extra for baggage fees.
-If you're wearing your heaviest coat or boots, you won't have to pack them in your luggage.
+If you wear your heaviest coat or boots, you won't have to pack them in your luggage.
 This hack can also help you save space in your suitcase.

 For me, it's Betelgeuse (my black and white striped carry-on suitcase), a weekender, and maybe a backpack.
 I travel for work so I need to bring my gear with me.
 Otherwise, it's just a carry-on.

 The more you plan, the smoother your trip will go.
-Make sure you have all the necessary documents and information before you leave so you don't run into any problems while you're gone.
+Ensure you have all the necessary documents and information before you leave so you don't run into any problems while you're gone.

 Make copies of important documents.
 This is especially important if you're traveling abroad.
 Keep copies of your passport, insurance information, and itinerary in a safe place, separate from the originals.
-This way, if they're lost or stolen, you'll have a backup.
+If they're lost or stolen, you'll have a backup.